Procure-to-pay: Everything you need to know

-If the goods receipt is approved, the supplier will send an invoice to your accounts payable department.
-This invoice goes through a three-way matching with the purchase order and the goods receipt.
+The supplier sends an invoice to accounts payable after the goods are approved.
+It goes through a three-way matching with the PO and the receipt of the goods.
 It will be approved if the items and corresponding values remain consistent across the board.
-If not, it will be rejected and sent back to the supplier with a note on the inaccuracies.
+If not, it is rejected and returned to the supplier with a note on the inaccuracies.

 7. Pay the vendor

-Finally, the payment will be released to the supplier by the accounts payable team when the invoice is approved.
+Finally, the accounts payable team will release the payment to the supplier when the invoice is approved.
 The terms of the contract usually dictate the mode of payment.

 This 7-step process must be followed every time a new purchase request is placed by any department in an organization.